 When you're awaiting the birth of a child, your mind is filled with so many questions about what your baby will be like.
 Bald, or a full head of hair?
 A champion sleeper, or a night-time terror?
-A tiny little peanut, or a big bruiser baby?
+A tiny little peanut, or a big bruiser?
 For most of these questions, moms can do nothing but wait and see.
-But on the issue of size, there are some signs that your baby is going to be big that you can watch out for.
+But on the issue of size, there are some signs that your baby might be big that you can watch out for.

-Moms have different reasons for wanting to know beforehand how big their baby is going be.
+Moms have different reasons for wanting to know beforehand how big their baby is going be, as WebMd reported.
 Some want to know whether they should bother buying newborn clothes and diapers, or skip them altogether and go right to the next size up.
 Others, however, are focused on the physical aspect of it — after all, that baby has to come out somehow and a larger baby could potentially mean a tougher labor.

 1. Your Ultrasound